 Yorkshire Terrier | 4–7 lbs | Medium | High | High | Yes |

-1. What is the quietest small dog breed for apartments?
+1. What is the least barking small apartment dog?

-French Bulldogs and Cavaliers are known for being quiet.
+French Bulldogs and Cavaliers are not barky dogs.

 Shih-Tzus and Boston Terriers are easy to train and low-maintenance.